jonnonz1/nz-statute-book/acts/public/2003/criminal-procedure-mentally-impaired-persons-act-2003.md

   (a) the defendant is acquitted; or
   (b) the charge is dismissed.

+### 8A Determining if defendant unfit to stand trial
+(1) The court must receive the evidence of 2 health assessors as to whether the defendant is mentally impaired.
+(2) If the court is satisfied on the evidence given under subsection (1) that the defendant is mentally impaired, the court must record a finding to that effect and—
+  (a) give each party an opportunity to be heard and to present evidence as to whether the defendant is unfit to stand trial; and
+  (b) find whether or not the defendant is unfit to stand trial; and (c) record the finding made under paragraph (b).
+(3) The standard of proof required for a finding under subsection (2) is the balance of probabilities.
+(4) If the court records a finding under subsection (2) that the defendant is fit to stand trial, the court must continue the proceedings.
+(5) If the court records a finding under subsection (2) that the defendant is unfit to stand trial, the court must inquire into the defendant’s involvement in the offence under section 10, 11, or 12, as the case requires.

 ### 9 Court must be satisfied of defendant's involvement in offence
-A court may not make a finding as to whether a defendant is unfit to stand trial unless the court is satisfied, on the balance of probabilities, that the evidence against the defendant is sufficient to establish that the defendant caused the act or omission that forms the basis of the offence with which the defendant is charged.
+[Repealed]

 ### 10 Inquiry before trial into defendant's involvement in the offence
-(1) This section applies if the question whether the defendant is unfit to stand trial arises before the trial.
+(1) This section applies if, before trial, the defendant is found unfit to stand trial.
-(2) The court must ascertain whether the court is satisfied of the matter specified in section 9.
+(2) The court must decide whether the court is satisfied, on the balance of probabilities, that the evidence against the defendant is sufficient to establish that the defendant caused the act or omission that forms the basis of the offence with which the defendant is charged.
 (3) For the purposes of subsection (2), the court may consider— (a) any formal statements that have been filed under section 85 of the Criminal Procedure Act 2011:
   (b) any oral evidence that has been taken in accordance with an order made under section 92 of the Criminal Procedure Act 2011:
   (c) any other evidence that is submitted by the prosecutor or defendant.

-### 11 Inquiry during Judge-alone trial into defendant's involvement
+### 11 Inquiry during Judge-alone trial into defendant's involvement in offence
-(1) This section applies if the question whether the defendant is unfit to stand trial is to be determined during a Judge-alone trial.
+(1) This section applies if, during a Judge-alone trial, the defendant is found unfit to stand trial.
-(2) The court must ascertain whether it is satisfied of the matter specified in section 9.
+(2) The court must decide whether the court is satisfied, on the balance of probabilities, that the evidence against the defendant is sufficient to establish that the defendant caused the act or omission that forms the basis of the offence with which the defendant is charged.
 (3) For the purposes of subsection (2), the court may (whether on the application of a party or on the court's own initiative) do either or both of the following:
   (a) consider any evidence presented at the trial:
   (b) hear any new evidence.

-### 12 Inquiry during jury trial into defendant's involvement
+### 12 Inquiry during jury trial into defendant's involvement in offence
-(1) This section applies if the question whether the defendant is unfit to stand trial is to be determined during a jury trial.
+(1) This section applies if, during a jury trial, the defendant is found unfit to stand trial.
-(2) The court must ascertain whether it is satisfied of the matter specified in section 9.
+(2) The court must decide whether the court is satisfied, on the balance of probabilities, that the evidence against the defendant is sufficient to establish that the defendant caused the act or omission that forms the basis of the offence with which the defendant is charged.
 (3) For the purposes of subsection (2), the court may do 1 or more of the following:
   (a) consider any formal statements that have been filed under section 85 of the Criminal Procedure Act 2011:
   (b) consider any oral evidence that has been taken in accordance with an order made under section 92 of the Criminal Procedure Act 2011:
   (c) consider any evidence presented at the trial:
   (d) hear any new evidence at any stage before the commencement of the closing addresses.

-### 13 Outcome of consideration of defendant's involvement
+### 13 Outcome of consideration of defendant's involvement in offence
-(1) When the court has ascertained, in accordance with any of sections 10 to 12, whether the court is satisfied of the matter specified in section 9, the court must record its finding on the matter.
+(1) When the court has ascertained, in accordance with any of sections 10 to 12, whether the court is satisfied of the matter specified in section 10(2), 11(2), or 12(2), as the case requires, the court must record its finding on the matter.
-(2) If the court is not satisfied of the matter specified in section 9, the court must dismiss the charge against the defendant under section 147 of the Criminal Procedure Act 2011.
+(2) If the court is not satisfied of the matter specified in section 10(2), 11(2), or 12(2),— (a) the court must dismiss the charge against the defendant under section 147 of the Criminal Procedure Act 2011; and (b) the finding that the defendant is unfit to stand trial is deemed, for all legal purposes, to have been quashed; and (c) the court must not deal with the defendant under subpart 3.
 (3)
-(4) If the court is satisfied of the matter specified in section 9, the court must proceed to determine the matters specified in section 14.
+(4) If the court is satisfied of the matter specified in section 10(2), 11(2), or 12(2), as the case requires, the court must deal with the defendant under subpart 3.

 ### 14 Determining if defendant unfit to stand trial
-(1) If the court records a finding of the kind specified in section 13(4), the court must receive the evidence of 2 health assessors as to whether the defendant is mentally impaired.
-(2) If the court is satisfied on the evidence given under subsection (1) that the defendant is mentally impaired, the court must record a finding to that effect and—
-  (a) give each party an opportunity to be heard and to present evidence as to whether the defendant is unfit to stand trial; and
-  (b) find whether or not the defendant is unfit to stand trial; and (c) record the finding made under paragraph (b).
-(3) The standard of proof required for a finding under subsection (2) is the balance of probabilities.
-(4) If the court records a finding under subsection (2) that the defendant is fit to stand trial, the court must continue the proceedings.
+[Repealed]

 ### 15 Jurisdiction may be exercised in absence of defendant
-The jurisdiction under any of sections 10 to 14 may be exercised in the absence of the defendant if the court is satisfied that the defendant is too mentally impaired to come to court.
+The jurisdiction under any of sections 8A and 10 to 13 may be exercised in the absence of the defendant if the court is satisfied that the defendant is too mentally impaired to come to court.

-### 16 Appeal by defendant against finding relating to fitness to stand trial
+### 16 Appeal by defendant against finding relating to fitness to stand trial or sufficiency of evidence
+(1) A defendant may appeal against the finding under section 8A(2)﻿(b) that the defendant is unfit to stand trial or, as the case may be, fit to stand trial.
-(1) A defendant about whom a finding under section 14(2)(b) has been made may appeal against one or both of the following findings:
-  (a) that the evidence against the defendant is sufficient to establish that the defendant caused the act or omission that forms the basis of the offence with which the defendant is charged:
+(1A) A defendant may appeal against a finding under section 10(2), 11(2), or 12(2) that there is sufficient evidence to establish that the defendant caused the act or omission that forms the basis of the offence with which the defendant is charged.
-  (b) that the defendant is unfit to stand trial or, as the case may be, fit to stand trial.
 (2) For the purposes of an appeal under this section,— (a) the finding appealed against is to be regarded as a conviction; and (b) the provisions of Part 6 of the Criminal Procedure Act 2011 relating to appeals against conviction, so far as they are applicable and with any necessary modifications, apply to the appeal.

 ### 17 Matters for appellate court on appeal under section 16
-(1) If, on an appeal under section 16, the court is satisfied that the evidence against the defendant is not sufficient to establish that the appellant caused the act or omission that forms the basis of the offence with which the appellant is charged, the court must quash the finding appealed against and dismiss the charge against the appellant.
+(1) If, on an appeal under section 16(1A), the court is satisfied that the evidence against the defendant is not sufficient to establish that the appellant caused the act or omission that forms the basis of the offence with which the appellant is charged, the court must quash the finding appealed against and dismiss the charge against the appellant.
 (2)
-(3) In the case of an appeal against a finding relating to the appellant's fitness to stand trial, the court must (except where the charge against the appellant has been dismissed under subsection (1)) consider the evidence of 2 health assessors, and confirm or quash the finding relating to the appellant's mental impairment.
+(3) In the case of an appeal under section 16(1) against a finding relating to the appellant's fitness to stand trial, the court must (except where the charge against the appellant has been dismissed under subsection (1)) consider the evidence of 2 health assessors, and confirm or quash the finding relating to the appellant's mental impairment.
 (4) If the court is satisfied that the appellant is mentally impaired, the court must— (a) give the appellant and the respondent an opportunity to be heard and to present evidence as to whether the appellant is unfit to stand trial; and
   (b) confirm or quash the finding relating to the appellant's fitness to stand trial.